hotg-ai/rune/CONTRIBUTING.md

 *additional* `hotg_` prefix to indicate the crates are related to Hammer of the Gods (see [hotg-ai/rune#222][issue-222] for more).

+## Where Code Runes

-Our crate structure is also complicated by the fact that there are **three** environments that the Rune project's code will run in, and functionality from one environment may not make sense (or flat out not compile) for another environment.
+Our crate structure is complicated by the fact that there are **three** environments that the Rune project's code will run in, with considerable overlap, and functionality from one environment may not make sense (or flat out not compile) for another environment.

 The environments are: